QuiltServerTools/DeltaLogger/README.md

 # Whether you want to use an SQLite database.
 Put false for MySQL.
 use_sqlite=true

+# Port to use for the web app.
+Navigate to http://serverhostname:port to see web app
+webapp_port=

+# Server domain url or hostname.
+Used for giving links to the web app
+webapp_host=

 ##!
 MYSQL ONLY BELOW.
 If you are using SQLite these are safe to ignore. !##

 # Name of the MySQL database to use.
 If you do not have one, then do
 # "CREATE DATABASE yourdbname" from a MySQL client first.